larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 It depends upon what era.
 They must take it.
 OK, but but anyway the.
-CTSS and maxima folks and
+CTSS and Macsyma folks and
 Multics folks wound up using
 these selected terminals.
 (83:07)